Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Background

 If in $\omega$ all pair of domain constants realize only the 2-types $ijl(x,y)$ consistent with $\forall xy. \Phi(x,y)$.
 Then $\omega \models \Phi(\{c,d\})$, for all pair of domain constants $(c,d)$.
 Hence, $\omega \models \forall xy. \Phi(x,y)$.

 \end{proof}

-We will now define some weight parameters associated with an FOL language.
-These parameters will be useful for treating WFOMC.
-Given an FO$^2$ language $\mathcal{L}$ and symmetric weight functions $(w,\bar{w})$, let $\mathcal{I}$ denotes the set of atoms in $\mathcal{L}$ containing only variables, i.e. not grounded.
-We then define the following two parameters for each 1-type $i(x)$ and 2-table $l(x,y)$:
+To facilitate the treatment of WFOMC, we will now introduce some weight parameters associated with an FO$^2$ language.
+Specifically, consider an FO$^2$ language $\mathcal{L}$ with symmetric weight functions $(w,\bar{w})$, and let $\mathcal{I}$ denote the set of atoms in $\mathcal{L}$ that contain only variables and are not grounded.
+We will then define two weight parameters for each 1-type $i(x)$ and 2-table $l(x,y)$.

 and